aiidateam/aiida-core/docs/source/tutorial/basic.rst

 How to continue from here
 *************************

 Congratulations!
-You have completed the first step to becoming an AiiDA master.
+You have completed the first step to becoming an AiiDA expert.

 TODO: A list of how-to sections that might be most relevant as a continuation, after having completed the tutorial.
 This will be split into a few 'user types'.